-Attendance is required at a 1-day meeting to be held in the National Capital Area for the purpose of reporting on progress.
+Recipients of this award will be required to present an update on progress toward accomplishing the goals of the project(s) at a 1-day meeting to be held in the National Capital Area during the award period of performance.

-If employing the Partnering PI Option, each PI, whether the Initiating or a Partnering PI, must submit individual progress reports as required by his or her individual assistance agreement.
+If employing the Partnering PI Option, each PI, whether the Initiating or a Partnering PI, must submit individual progress reports as required by his/her individual assistance agreement.